23 Mar

 man wearing khaki leggings by caur

-One of sustainable French brand caur’s six core values is gender neutrality.
+One of responsible French brand caur’s six core values is gender neutrality.
 It says “The goal is not to erase gender, but to reduce the impact of gender stereotypes that accompany gender labels.”
 Couldn’t have said it better ourselves.

 Find the range in sizes 2XS-2XL.